+Unit Reference K/502/1637

+Level 3

-Unit Reference K/502/1637 Level 3 Credit Value 4 Guided Learning Hours 26 Unit Summary The aim of this unit is to provide the learner with the knowledge, understanding and skills required to monitor and evaluate progress of the establishment and management of wild animal populations and to intervene where establishment and management are not going according to plan.
-Learning Outcomes (1 to 2) The learner will Assessment Criteria (1.1 to 2.5) The learner can Be able to monitor and evaluate the establishment and management of wild animal populations 1.1.
+Credit Value 4

+Guided Learning Hours 26

+Unit Summary The aim of this unit is to provide the learner with the knowledge, understanding and skills required to monitor and evaluate progress of the establishment and management of wild animal populations and to intervene where establishment and management are not going according to plan.
+This unit is a knowledge-based unit, with no physical requirements.

+Learning Outcomes (1 to 2) The learner will Assessment Criteria (1.1 to 2.5) The learner can

+1. Be able to monitor and evaluate the establishment and management of wild animal populations 1.1.
 Select monitoring methods which are appropriate to the establishment and management plan and those implementing it 1.2.
 Monitor establishment and management at optimal frequencies to evaluate progress against the following aspects of adherence to plan: quality of outcomes quality of working methods and practice resource use scheduling progress 1.3.
 Take the appropriate action as necessary when monitoring reveals deviations from the plan.
 Action to include: cessation of work (temporary or permanent) reporting to others in responsibility feedback information for review of plan 1.4.
-Take the appropriate action where unforeseen circumstances arise during establishment and management Understand how to monitor and evaluate the establishment and 2.1.
-Describe how to select appropriate methods for monitoring adherence to plan covering:
+Take the appropriate action where unforeseen circumstances arise during establishment and management

-management of wild animal populations

-- quality of outcomes

-- quality of working methods and practice

-- resource use

-- scheduling

-- progress

-- 2.2.
-Explain the factors which damage the establishment of animal populations and how these can be countered

-- 2.3.
-Assess the factors that aid population growth and describe how these can be encouraged

-- 2.4.
-Explain actions to be taken when monitoring reveals deviation from plan:

-- cessation of work (temporary or permanent)

-- reporting to others in responsibility

-- feedback information for review of plan

-- 2.5.
-Describe the methods available for determining the appropriate responses to unforeseen circumstances
+Understand how to monitor and evaluate the establishment and management of wild animal populations 2.1.
+Describe how to select appropriate methods for monitoring adherence to plan covering: • quality of outcomes • quality of working methods and practice • resource use • scheduling • progress 2.2.
+Explain the factors which damage the establishment of animal populations and how these can be countered 2.3.
+Assess the factors that aid population growth and describe how these can be encouraged 2.4.
+Explain actions to be taken when monitoring reveals deviation from plan: cessation of work (temporary or permanent) reporting to others in responsibility feedback information for review of plan 2.5.
+Describe the methods available for determining the appropriate responses to unforeseen circumstances Mapping to National Occupational Standards O29NAC13.2